Shin Shin-ae

 Shin Shin-ae (born June 3, 1959) is a South Korean actress and trot singer.
-As an actress, she has appeared on television and theatre, and is known for her roles in the South Korean television dramas including Hometown Cha-Cha-Cha and Lost.
+Since beginning her career, she has performed extensively across television and theater.
+She is best known for her roles in popular South Korean television series such as Hometown Cha-Cha-Cha and Lost.

-During the 1990s, Shin had her largest hit with the song "The World is a Wonderful World".
-She is also referred to as "the Queen of Satire Songs".

-During the 2020s, she has worked as an advocate for the elderly.
+Shin reached the height of her musical prominence in the 1990s with the hit song "The World is a Wonderful World."
+Due to the lyrical content of her music, she is frequently referred to as the "Queen of Satire Songs."
+In the 2020s, she has expanded her public profile by working as an advocate for the elderly.

 Early life and education

 Shin Shin-ae was born on June 3, 1959, in Sunchang County, North Jeolla Province, South Korea.
 She enrolled in the Department of Nursing at Korea University.
 After graduation, she worked as a nurse at Hyehwa Hospital, the predecessor of Korea University Anam Hospital, for about two years.

 Career

 Career as an actress

-Shin made her debut in the entertainment industry through the MBC 9th Open Recruitment Talent in 1977.
-After passing the talent test, Shin continued to work as a nurse for a couple of years.
+Shin debuted in the entertainment industry in 1977 after passing the MBC 9th Open Recruitment Talent audition.Despite this early start, she continued to work as a professional nurse for several years before transitioning fully into acting.

-Shortly after her debut, she made her first public appearance as an assistant host for MBC's Scholarship Quiz.
-In the early days of her career, she acted under the stage name Shin Geum-mae (.
-Her last work under this stage name was the MBC drama Birthday Hand (1986).
-She changed her stage name to her real name, Shin Shin-ae in MBC drama Winter Flower (1986), where she had a lead role as Mrs. Cheon.
+Her first public appearance following her debut was as an assistant host for the MBC program Scholarship Quiz.
+During the initial phase of her career, she performed under the stage name Shin Geum-mae (.
+Her final project using this pseudonym was the 1986 MBC drama Birthday Hand.
+Later that same year, she began using her birth name, Shin Shin-ae, while starring as Mrs. Cheon in the drama Winter Flower.

-In 1990, Shin gained greater public awareness through her role in the MBC Drama Yeombanggakha as Park Bok-nyeo, the cross-eyed wife of the main character.
-Her performance earned Shin the MBC Actor Choice Award for Best Actress in 1990.'
+Shin's breakthrough occurred in 1990 with her role as Park Bok-nyeo in the MBC Drama Yeombanggakha.
+Her portrayal of the character earned her the 1990 MBC Actor Choice Award for Best Actress.'
 The same year, she made her film debut in Ghost Baseball Team.
 This was followed in 1992 by another movie, Romance Emperor (1992).